 By 1934 the Scholarship Societies of the South comprised 31 chapters in Arkansas, Louisiana, and Texas, but they had eyes on expansion.
 At the annual meeting, held that year at Texas Woman's College in Denton, the Scholarship Societies of the South voted to become a national organization under the name Alpha Chi.
 A new constitution was adopted to facilitate that growth.
 However, with the exception of a school in Oklahoma, no real expansion was experienced until 1950, when Hastings College in Nebraska and Springfield International College in Massachusetts joined Alpha Chi.

 In recent years Alpha Chi has emphasized expanding programs and benefits.
-In 1995 an "active alumni" status was added for members who want to stay involved after they leave college, along with a second issue of the society's journal, the Recorder, designed for this group and a general reading audience.
 A Chapter Grant Program was created to assist chapters in local, scholarly activities.
 Fund-raising from donors and partnership royalties resulted in additional scholarships and fellowships, as well as creation of cash prizes for the best student presentations at the national convention.
 In 2007 the Constitution was amended to allow the induction of graduate students.
 And by 2012 several corporate partnerships had been formed to offer additional benefits to Alpha Chi members.

 Alpha Chi's name is derived from the initial letters of the Greek words ALETHEIA, meaning TRUTH, and XAPAKTHP, meaning CHARACTER.
 In 1935 Alpha Chi adopted its official shield and key, colors, and song.
 The shield and key bear a lamp of learning and the initials AX in raised letters.
 The colors are emerald green and sapphire blue, signifying victory and truth.
-The motto of the organization is taken from the Gospel of John: "You shall know the truth and the truth shall make you free."
-(John 8:32 KJV).
+The motto of the organization is "You shall know the truth, and the truth shall make you free."
 Lyrics for the official song, "Hail to Alpha Chi," were written by a Southwest Texas State University student, J. M. Brandstetter, in 1935.
 Since Alpha Chi is not a secret organization, there are no hidden symbols and programs are open to the public.

 For even more information about Alpha Chi, purchase Dr. Robert Sledge's book entitled Scholarship and Character: Seventy-five Years of Alpha Chi.